hynek/svcs/docs/why.md

 ```
 :::

-Once written, you have to never touch this view endpoint again and define the service health checks *where you define the services*.
+Once written, you never touch this view endpoint again and define the service health checks *where you define the services*.

 ::: {important}
 All of this may look over-engineered if you have only one or two services.